Copyright © 2010 – Present by Richard Metz & Maggie Begley

 - Energy Resonance Evaluation (Scanning) / Intuitive Medicine

-(FF) 4 Quadrant States of the Phase Space Fractal Atom (PSFA) = the value of all the variables in one’s FF, how they interact, & define their position on the PSFA Quadrants, which are referred to as the States of Adaptability/Stability, Male/Female (and can apply to either gender).
+(FF) 4 Quadrant States & Pathways of the Phase Space Fractal Atom (PSFA) = the value of all the variables in one’s FF, how they interact, & define their position on the PSFA Quadrants, which are referred to as the States of Stability/Adaptability, Yang/Yin (all can apply to either gender).
+A normal State for males is Yang/Stable & for females is Yin/Adaptable.
+The problem lies when we become hypo- or hyper- in any direction.

-- Male (Yang) = a normal & healthy state, characterized by low connectivity, high energy, conscious/rationally driven, future-oriented, externally referenced, & more boundary.
-Extremes of Male are out of balance & unhealthy & lead to Overly-Male Status.
+- Yang = a normal & healthy state, characterized by low connectivity, high energy, conscious/rationally driven, future-oriented, externally referenced, & more boundary.
+Extremes of Yang are out of balance & unhealthy & lead to Hyper-Yang Status.
+(Yang Pathway is in the direction of Male-Female Axis of PSFA Quadrant States).

-- Female (Yin) = a normal & healthy state characterized by high connectivity, low energy, unconscious/emotionally driven, past-oriented, internally-referenced, & less boundary.
-Extremes of Female are out of balance & unhealthy & lead to Overly-Female Status.
+- Yin = a normal & healthy state characterized by high connectivity, low energy, unconscious/emotionally driven, past-oriented, internally-referenced, & less boundary.
+Extremes of Yin are out of balance & unhealthy & lead to Hyper-Yin Status.
+(Yin Pathway is in the direction of Female-Male Axis of PSFA Quadrant States).

 - Energy Resonance